GenXProject/GenX.jl/Example_Systems/DC_OPF/IEEE_9BUS/README.md

 They are total of 3 generators and three loads

-To run the model, first navigate to the example directory at `GenX/Example_Systems/RealSystemExample/IEEE_9BUS`:
+To run the model, first navigate to the example directory at `GenX/Example_Systems/DC_OPF/IEEE_9BUS`:

-`cd("Example_Systems/RealSystemExample/IEEE_9BUS")`
+`cd("Example_Systems/DC_OPF/IEEE_9BUS")`

-Next, ensure that your settings in `GenX_settings.yml` are correct.
+Next, ensure that your settings in `Settings/genx_settings.yml` are correct.
-The default settings use the solver Gurobi (`Solver: Gurobi`).
+The default settings use the solver HiGHS.
 Other optional policies include minimum capacity requirements, a capacity reserve margin, and more.

 Once the settings are confirmed, run the model with the `Run.jl` script in the example directory: